-A DOE field location that needs TEEL values for a chemical can submit a request to DOE Office of Emergency Management using a form found on the Subcommittee on Consequence Assessment and Protective Actions (SCAPA) website
+A DOE field location that needs TEEL values for a chemical can submit a request to DOE Office of Emergency Management Policy using the Technical Support Request tab located on the Enterprise Data Management System [EDMS - TSR (energy.gov)].

-(https://sp.eota.energy.gov/EM/SCAPA%20Shared%20Documents/NewTEELRequestForm.pdf).
 The request is evaluated based on chemical toxicity, potential for its release, quantity stored, and physical or chemical properties.
 If warranted, TEEL values are developed according to the methodology described in Section 3.
 These are reported to the requestor and added to the PAC dataset at the next update.